 Being an overdue pregnant person is super challenging.
 I should know—my baby arrived nine (nine!) days late, which obviously felt like an eternity, especially since it was my first pregnancy.
 Most of my friends offered practical advice and were supportive as I waited for baby.
 But others have said some pretty unhelpful, offensive things—and I'm pretty sure I've said the same things to overdue pregnant friends in the past.
 Oops.

-Here are some examples of things people really need to stop saying to pregnant women who have gone past their due date.
+Here are some examples of things people really need to stop saying to pregnant people who have gone past their due date.

-No matter how many times a woman tells herself she is gaining weight because she is pregnant, no woman wants to hear that she is huge.
+No matter how many times someone tells themselves they are gaining weight because they're pregnant, no one wants to hear that they're huge.
 It can be very difficult to separate body image from pregnancy and accept our bodies as they get bigger.
 Even if you think you commenting on their growing babe is a good thing, avoid commenting on your friend’s size.

 I admit I've done it—sent daily texts asking friends if they are in labour yet.
 I felt like it was an innocent way of showing interest.
 But as the recipient of that text, it felt like the world was trying to rush a process I had no control over.
-An overdue mom wants nothing more than to hold baby in her arms, and messages from friends can make her feel pressure when there's nothing she can do about the situation.
+An overdue parent wants nothing more than to hold baby in their arms, and messages from friends can make them feel pressure when there's nothing they can do about the situation.